How do I find out how much I owe for property taxes?

 the mortgage company?

-The Mortgage Company will contact either the Treasurer’s Office or the Department
+The Mortgage Company may contact the Treasurer’s Office to obtain information

 What happens if property taxes go delinquent?